MollyAdamsson/elevated-eats/README.md

 A post detail page has been added that is visible to all users, this will allow them to see the full post detail and comments.
 A logged in user have full access to post, comment, like, unlike and ratings.

 Only the owner of the recipe are able to edit it.
+It's only the owner who is restricted from rating their own content

 The feed link was created to make it easier for the user to only be able to see the posts/recipes created by the ones the user follows.